-A region hemmed in by the ocean, it’s little surprise that water sports hog the activity limelight.
+A region hemmed in by the ocean, it’s little surprise that water sports hog the activity limelight in Cornwall.
 Feel the briny wind in your sails when you launch a dinghy from Mylor or Falmouth, honing your nautical skills in the same place where Olympic gold medallist Ben Ainslie cut his teeth and Dame Ellen MacArthur completed her solo round-the-world expedition.

 If you’d prefer to explore the coastline under paddle power, why not hire a kayak and potter up the creeks of the River Fal or the Helford, or cast off into the iridescent waters of St Ives Bay?
 Launch from Carbis Bay on a six-man Hawaiian outrigger canoe, from which you can spot fish, seals and sometimes even basking sharks through the underwater viewers.